People with Disabilities

 Employee Inclusion Groups

 Our voluntary, employee-led Employee Inclusion Groups provide professional and leadership development opportunities for women, military veterans, individuals with disabilities, LGBTQIA+ and multicultural employees.
-There are almost 14,000 participants across all five EIGs, representing a key driver of our inclusive workforce culture.
+There are over 15,000 participants across all five EIGs, representing a key driver of our inclusive workforce culture.

 Annual DEI Summit

 Centene’s Annual DEI Summit covers an array of topics related to diversity, equity, inclusion and health equity.
 The summit offers attendees important resources to further their strategic engagement with advancing a diverse, inclusive and equitable workplace and workforce that remains committed to ensuring access to high-quality, culturally competent healthcare.

 Centene employees have opportunities throughout the year to become involved and educate themselves during the History and Heritage Month observances, such as Black History Month, Women’s History Month, AAPI Heritage Month, National Disability Employment Awareness Month and others.
 These observances are recognized and celebrated through programs within Centene’s Employee Inclusion Groups, enterprise-wide communications and resource guides.

 Centene offers training through various virtual sessions and instructor-led courses where team members engage one another in purposeful discourse to further their competency development.
 Such training includes courses to unpack the meaning of unconscious biases, and review what stands in our way as we look to recognize and mitigate such biases.